SwissDataScienceCenter/renku/docs/tutorials/first_steps/03_add_data.rst

 Let us take a moment to understand what happened there.
 Opening the terminal puts you inside the project directory with ``git`` already configured.

-Then we imported a dataset  using the  `Renku CLI <http ://renku-python.readthedocs.io/>`__.
+Then we imported a dataset  using the  :ref:`cli-command`.
 Here, we can see the method of referencing a dataset in a data repository by DOI.
 By doing so, we capture a reference to the source of the data in the metadata of the project.